zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 2. On the Search service blade, select **Indexers**.

    ![In Contoso Insurance search service, Indexers is highlighted and selected.](media/azure-search-indexers.png "Search Service")

+   > **Note**: If you see a message that the indexer was stopped because the free skillset execution quota has been reached, you will need to return to Exercise 8, Task 1, Step 6, and select your cognitive services account.

 3. Note the status of the policy-docs-indexer.
 Once the indexer has run, it should display a status of **Success**.
 If the status is **In progress**, select **Refresh** every 20-30 seconds until it changes to **Success**.